philonata/playforia-minigolf/README.md

 ### Running

 First, the server application has to be started as it provides ressources like sounds, maps and textures which are required for "offline" modes, too.
 As I cound not manage to include the tracks inside the compiled JAR archive, the `tracks` directory has to be located at the same folder where the `server.jar` is located!
+There is a symbolic link in the `server/` directory which will likely not work on Windows systems.
+Please remove it and copy the directory instead!
 Assuming that all 3 tools have compiled sucessfully (or downloaded them them from the [Releases Page](https://github.com/PhilippvK/playforia-minigolf/releases)), you have 3 possible ways for running the server binary:
 1. Using the IntelliJ IDE: Use the provides build artifacts or run the server by pressing the play button after compiling
 2. Using the Ant tool: Run `ant run` in the `./server` directory